-Beginning with the fall 2014, the Hetrick Bistro, located in the Gibson Student Center, houses all food service operations.
-The new facility has moved Ottawa University to a food-court style service with broader hours and more flexibility for students and other patrons of the facility.
+The Hetrick Bistro, located in the Gibson Student Center, houses all food service operations.
+The facility has moved Ottawa University to a food-court style service with broader hours and more flexibility for students and other patrons of the facility.